ajit-scala/play-db-connectors/readme.md

 ## installing sbt new - templates

-### Conscript is a distribution mechanism for Scala apps using GitHub and Maven repositories as the infrastructure. it is a package manager like brew or apt-get for managing and installing scala projects/dependencies.
+### step 1 install conscript:

-http://www.foundweekends.org/giter8/setup.html
+Conscript is a distribution mechanism for Scala apps using GitHub and Maven repositories as the infrastructure. it is a package manager like brew or apt-get for managing and installing scala projects/dependencies. http://www.foundweekends.org/giter8/setup.html

 in our case its needed for sbt new templates.

-### giter8
+### Install giter8
 Giter8 is a command line tool to generate files and directories from templates published on Github or any other git repository. it uses sbt launcher. brew install giter8